Tools4everBV/HelloID-Task-SA-Target-ActiveDirectory-GroupCreate/README.md

 3. Verify if the group that must be created already exists based on the `name` using the `Get-ADgroup` cmdlet.

 4. If the group does not exist, a new group is created using the `New-ADgroup` cmdlet.
 The hash table called `$formObject` is passed to the `New-ADgroup` cmdlet using the `@` symbol in front of the hash table name.
+[See the Microsoft Docs page](https://learn.microsoft.com/en-us/powershell/module/activedirectory/new-adgroup?view=windowsserver2022-ps)

 >